MiguelGL/popular-purchases-demo/README.md

 like for the Java EE solution.

-The most relevant (and almost single) piece of code here is `com.mgl.xteam.vertx.RecentPurchasesHandler`.
+The most relevant (and almost single) piece of code here is `com.mgl.demo.popularpurchases.vertx.RecentPurchasesHandler`.
 It all starts at its only publid method `void handle(RoutingContext routingContext)`.
 The code leverages Vert.x's async nature to accomplish paralell requests.
 Also, I decided to use the alternative RxJava oriented platform API